 Note: Compiled from different sources

-Lailat al Miraj in 2017 is on Sunday, the 23rd of April, it is also called Shab-e-Meraj.
+Lailat al Miraj is also called Shab-e-Meraj.
 Lailat is Arabic and Shab is Persian, Urdu and Hindi version of the phrase.

-Please note that in a Muslim calendar, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Lailat al Miraj on the sunset of Saturday, the 22nd of April.
+Please note that in a Muslim calendar, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Lailat al Miraj on the sunset.

 Although Meraj is always on the same day of the Islamic calendar, the date on the Gregorian calendar varies from year to year, since the Gregorian calendar is a solar calendar and the Islamic calendar is a lunar calendar.
 This difference means Lailat al Miraj moves in the Gregorian calendar approximately 11 days every year.
 The date of Lailat al Miraj may also vary from country to country depending on whether the moon has been sighted or not.